Your eyes are often the first thing that people notice about your appearance and are probably the most important aspect of facial attractiveness.

 Upper eyelid.
 The doctor will remove excess skin, muscle and fatty tissue that tends to accumulate close to the nose at the inside corner of the eye.
 Incisions are made along natural folds in your skin.
 This means that, as the skin heals, incision areas become virtually impossible to notice.

 Lower eyelid.
-In some cases, the incision can be made behind the eyelid, allowing for removal of fatty tissue without an external incision.
+In some cases, the incision can be made behind the eyelid, allowing for the removal of fatty tissue without an external incision.
 If an external incision is required to remove excessive skin or muscle folds below the eye, it is typically made just below the base of the bottom eyelashes.

 The symptom of greatest concern is the diminished field of vision that may occur from excess eyelid tissue.